 In the world of boxing Rocky Marciano is largely considered one of the single greatest, if not the greatest boxer to have ever lived, period.
 In his decade long streak as undisputed heavyweight champion, Marciano fought and bested every challenger who came his way, which isn’t surprising given how hard it’s estimated he could punch.

 Marciano’s boxing record reads like the character bio in a Street Fighter game and in his professional career he won every fight he ever took part.
-Just to be absolutely crystal clear, Marciano didn’t just punch some homeless guy before retiring forever, he took part in, and won, 49 fights over in the span of just 8 years, winning all but 6 of them by knocking his opponent right the fuck out.
+Just to be absolutely crystal clear, Marciano didn’t just punch some random shit-tier boxer before retiring forever, he took part in, and won, 49 fights over in the span of just 8 years, winning all but 6 of them by knocking his opponent right the fuck out.

 To find a boxer who even rivalled this feat you have to go back to the times of myth and legend and even then, the circumstances surrounding those ancient boxers of legend are murky, whereas Marciano’s record would be written in stone if they could find a rock that wouldn’t crumble to dust when his name was carved into it.